 Each grower must experiment to find the potting medium that works well for him or her.
 Sorry, there is no better answer!
 It's a good practice to obtain several plants of the same kind and pot them in different mixes to determine the best one for your cultural conditions. –Mark A. Dimmitt

 With that, when you're ready to mix the food, remember there are no strict rules or strict recipes to follow.
-Because there are alternatives that could serve the same function (like drainage, nutrient loss prevention, aeration, moisture, etc.).
+Because there are alternatives that could serve the same function (like for drainage, nutrient loss prevention, aeration, moisture, etc.).

 So you can do what seems right for your plants at this moment of their development.
 And find ingredients that are close to you or easily obtained locally.
 It's probably the best for the plants and the gardeners (pockets).

-With these guidelines, we understand now the different components & what they do for your desert roses and how they interact with each other.
+With these guidelines, we now understand the different components & what they do for your desert roses and how they interact with each other.

 Ingredient | Example, Purpose |